• Skip to primary navigation

 Homemade ricotta cheese recipe is an easy and fun recipe to make with the kids.

-1. Pour the milk in a heavy bottomed non reactive sauce pan or large pot and heat on medium until a thermometer reads 185°F or the milk is almost boiling.
+1. Pour the milk into a heavy-bottomed nonreactive saucepan or large pot and heat on medium heat until a thermometer reads 185°F or the milk starts bubbling at the edges of the pan.

 2. Turn the heat down to low and stir in vinegar.
-Keep it on low for a couple of minutes more then turn heat off.
+Keep it on low and gently stir for a couple of minutes, then turn the heat off.

-1. Line a strainer with cheesecloth and put it over a bowl.
-Pour the curd mixture in the cheesecloth-lined colander and let it drain for a couple of hours or overnight in the fridge.
+1. Line a strainer with cheese cloth folded three to four times on itself, and put it over a bowl.
+Pour the curd mixture into the cheesecloth-lined colander and let it drain anywhere from a few minutes to a couple of hours or overnight in the fridge.
 You should have an almost clear yellowish whey in the bowl and be left with the cheese in the cheesecloth.
+Season cheese with salt if you are using it in a savory recipe or drizzle with honey for a delicious healthy treat.

 • If your milk did not curdle as much or if the whey still looked pretty much like milk, pour everything back into your saucepan.
 Reheat the milk again and stir in another tablespoon of white vinegar into the mixture it should curdle just fine.

-• Some people add heavy cream to the milk in equal amounts, but I haven't had luck with that.
+• Some people use part heavy cream part milk in equal amounts for a richer creamier ricotta, but I haven't had luck with that.

 • I leave my ricotta to drain for at least one hour as I like it crumbly and dry.
-If this is not your desired texture and you want more creamy consistency then add some of the whey back into the cheese.
-This will give you a perfect creamy ricotta.
-You can also leave it to drain for only 30 minutes to keep some of the whey in.
+If you end up with a too dry cheese for your liking, add some of the whey back into the cheese.
+This will give you a perfect creamy cheese.
+You can also leave it to drain for only 5 minutes to keep some of the whey in.

 • You can use the cheese in its crumbled form without having to leave it in the fridge to firm up.